dotgit/monitask/README.md

 ## Simple

-All configuration is done via .INI files.
-Commands sections provide shell commands that allow to collect system metrics.
+All configuration is done via `.ini` files. `commands` sections provide shell commands that collect system metrics.
 Display sections explain how to interpret metrics and display them on graphs.

 ## Compact